morag11/hangShrek/README.md

 ## How to Run

-First, either download or clone this hangShrek repository.
+1. Download or clone this hangShrek repository.

-Go to your terminal and cd to the 'hangman' folder.
+2. Go to your terminal and cd to the 'hangman' folder.

-Once you are in the hangman folder start the application with
+3. Once you are in the hangman folder start the application with
 ### `npm start`
+All required packages will be downloaded at this point, and you shouldn't need to download any other dependencies.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.